Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Banach algebras of -differentiable functions

 \section{Banach algebras of $A$-differentiable functions}

 For any two $A$-differentiable, $A$-valued functions $f,g$, their product $fg$ satisfies

-Thus it is again $A$-differentiable.
+Thus, it is again $A$-differentiable.
 Note the essential role played in the equation by commutativity of $A$.
-We see that $A$-differentiable functions form an algebra and it is natural to equip this algebra with a norm.
-For this we equip $A$ with a Banach algebra norm $\norm{}$.
+We see that $A$-differentiable functions form an algebra and it is natural to equip this algebra with a norm $\norm{\cdot}$.
+We would like the formed algebra to be a Banach algebra.
+We refer the reader to \cite{Z} for an account on Banach algebras.

 \begin{definition} Assume that $U\subset B$ is open and bounded.
 Let $C(\overline{U}, A)$ denote the set of all $A$-valued continuous functions on $\overline{U}$ equipped with the Banach algebra norm